 For some students, it’s the first time they ride to school, for others it’s a party where they get to show off the fun they have every day.

-Schools who register to be part of the event on Friday 22 March 2019 will receive a Ride2School Day pack early next year including posters and resources to help you celebrate.register now
+Schools who register to be part of the event on Friday 22 March 2019 will receive a Ride2School Day pack in the mail, including posters and resources to help you celebrate.register now

 How does Ride2School help?